Ekstraliga (women's football)

+Teams

 Format

 Up to the 2009–10 season with six teams in the league, the teams played each other four times per season.
-Thus each club was totalling 20 matches.
-The last place after the season got relegated while the 5th-place finisher played a two-legged relegation playoff.
+Thus, each club was totalling 20 matches.
+The last-place finisher was relegated while the 5th-place finisher played a two-legged relegation play-off.

-For the 2010–11 season the whole women's football of Poland was reorganized.
-For the Ekstraliga the change was an increase from 6 teams to 10 teams.
-For this to happen, two teams from each of the two 2nd divisions were promoted directly to the premier league, and the two 3rd-place finishers played a two-legged playoff with the winner playing a two-legged playoff against the 6th-place finisher from the Ekstraliga.
+For the 2010–11 season, the whole women's football of Poland was reorganized.
+The amount of teams in the Ekstraliga was increased from six to ten.
+For this to happen, two teams from each of the two 2nd divisions were promoted directly to the top tier, and the two 3rd-place finishers played a two-legged playoff with the winner playing a two-legged playoff against the 6th-place finisher from the Ekstraliga.

-Since the 2014-15 season, 12 teams participate in the top-tier competition.
-Since 2015-16, after the regular season, the teams are divided into a championship and relegation group.
-Points scored during this stage are added to those of the regular season.
+Since the 2014–15 season, 12 teams participate in the top-tier competition.
+Since the 2015–16 until the end of the 2019–20 campaign, after the regular season, the teams were divided into a championship and relegation group.
+Points scored during this stage were added to those of the regular season.

 List of champions

 Titles by club

+Still active teams are in bold.